emilaxelsson/ghccheck/README.md

     cabal exec -- ghccheck ARGS

-(This make `ghc` aware of the sandbox location, but it will not get any other things, such as language extensions, from the Cabal package.)
+(This will make `ghc` aware of the sandbox location, but it will not get any other things, such as language extensions, from the Cabal package.)